5 Virtual Training Tools that are Great for Introverts

-Sometimes when faced with a large group of people during virtual training, it can be even harder to introverts to speak up and make themselves heard.
-Especially if there are some particularly vocal extroverts in the workshop, the quieter introverts might not feel as engaged in the content.
+Sometimes when faced with a large group of people during virtual training, it can be even harder to introverts to speak up and make themselves heard, especially if there are some particularly vocal extroverts in the workshop.
+These could lead to the quieter introverts not feeling as engaged in the content.

 However, most virtual training platforms now offer the ability to separate larger groups into smaller, more intimate breakout groups.